American Express Community Stadium – Brighton & Hove Albion

-The American Express Community Stadium, known primarily as “the Amex” or its locational name of “Falmer Stadium", is the new home of Brighton & Hove Albion Football Club whom (as of 2013) plays in the English Championship.
-It was opened in July 2011 and had long been in the pipeline since the club were forced out of their historic Goldstone ground in 1997.
-Following a ground share at Gillingham, the club returned to Brighton in 1999 to play at the Withdean Athletics Stadium whilst planning permission was sought for a new development in Falmer on the outskirts of the city.
-The Amex has an all seated capacity of 30,250, and the stadium's record attendance of 30,003 was achieved for the visit by Wolves on 4 May 2013, from which this report is written.
-The West Stand is a three-tiered structure housing luxury boxes and the majority of the club's facilities that includes banqueting suites, conference rooms, and a nursery.
-The East Stand was expanded to two tiers, while the remaining stands are single-tiered, with the whole structure joined by a continuous sloping roof.
-Although ten years in the making, the stadium is amongst one of the best for comfort in English sport and blends in well with the surrounding Sussex countryside.
-The stadium will also be a host venue for the 2015 Rugby World Cup.
+The American Express Community Stadium, known primarily as “the Amex” or its locational name of “Falmer Stadium,” is the home of Brighton & Hove Albion Football Club.
+It opened in July 2011 and had long been in the pipeline since the club was forced out of its historic Goldstone ground in 1997.
+Following a ground share at Gillingham, the club returned to Brighton in 1999 to play at the whilst planning permission was sought for a new development in Falmer on the outskirts of the city.

 The Seagulls’ supporters have had a rough ride over the past fifteen years, and the move to the new stadium has helped with a lift in fortunes on the pitch.
 Unfortunately, in 2013, the club just missed out on the play-off final and will not compete in the Premier League for yet another season.
 Supporters have stayed loyal during the years of not having a stadium of their own, but things are on the up and crowds have risen from seven to twenty-five thousand, on average.

-Tickets for home games in the Championship are priced between £28 and £39 with concessions for O.A.P's and under 16's.
-Tickets at the higher end of the price scale are expensive, but are not out of place in the South of England.
+There are five zones for ticket prices for adult tickets that range from £20-£45 per person against league opponents.
+Youth and senior tickets are less and range in price from £15-£35.
 All tickets will cover public transport on the day of the game between Brighton, Lewes, and Haywards Heath.
 The club should be commended for this as this is a rarity in England and helps ease traffic congestion and parking problems.